fbpx

 Predictive analysis, using historical data to find patterns and predict future outcomes, can find the correlation between symptoms, patients’ habits, and diseases to derive meaningful predictions from the data.
 Here are some examples of how predictive analytics plays a role in improving the quality of life and medical condition of the patients:

 • Magic Box, built by the UNICEF office of innovation, uses real-time data from public sources and private sector partners to generate actionable insights.
 It provides health workers with disease spread predictions and countermeasures.
-During the early stage of COVID-19, Magic box correctly predicted which the African States are most likely to see imported cases using airline data.
+During the early stage of COVID-19, Magic Box correctly predicted which African states were most likely to see imported cases using airline data.
 This prediction proved beneficial in planning and strategizing quarantine, travel restrictions, and enforcing social distancing.

 • Another use of analytics in healthcare is AIME.
 It is an AI platform that helps health professionals in tackling mosquito-borne diseases like dengue.
 AIME uses data like health center notification of dengue, population density, and water accumulation spots to predict outbreaks in advance with an accuracy of 80%.
 It aids health professionals in Malaysia, Brazil, and the Philippines.
 The Penang district of Malaysia saw a cost reduction of USD 500,000 by using AIME.